-The description and the bases of the change(s) for REMODCM Revision 31 (effective November 15, 2019) are included here in Volume II of the Radioactive Effluent Release Report.
-In addition, a complete copy of the REMODCM revision is provided to the Nuclear Regulatory Commission as Volume 2 of the Radioactive Effluent Release Report.
+The description and the bases of the change(s) for REMODCM Revision 31 (effective November 15, 2019) are included here in Volume 1 of the Radioactive Effluent Release Report.
+In addition, a complete copy of the REMODCM revision 32 (approved August 29, 2022) is provided to the Nuclear Regulatory Commission as Volume 2 of the Radioactive Effluent Release Report.